To apply for the M.S.L. program, you must:

 The Graduate Programs Office is not responsible for mis-directed checks or transfers.

 We cannot accept cash or Western Union transfers.
 We also cannot accept direct deposits into our account.
 Note that overpayment of application fees cannot by refunded.
-If requesting a fee waiver, please enclose a detailed note stating the reason(s) why payment of the application fee would represent a hardship for you.
+To request an application for fee wayver, please contact the Graduate Programs Office.
 The application fee is nonrefundable and will not be credited to tuition in the event of admission.

 If you have any questions, contact the Graduate Programs Office.